Using tkinter Programs on Android: Provisional Guide

 Frigcal

-Preface: as of 2023, Frigcal is adversely impacted by the new version 6 of Pydroid 3.
-Per the alert at the top of this page, version 6 revokes access to general shared storage from Python code.
-The net effect means that Frigcal users will have to either use an older Pydroid 3, or unzip Frigcal in a Pydroid 3 folder and import/export their calendar files to this folder with manual copies.
-For more details, please see the coverage here.
-A standalone Frigcal app which lifts these constraints may appear soon.
+Temporary storage issue: in 2023, Frigcal was adversely impacted by the new version 6 of Pydroid 3, which revoked access to general shared storage from Python code.
+The net effect meant that Frigcal users had to either use an older Pydroid 3, or unzip Frigcal in a Pydroid 3 folder and import/export their calendar files to this folder with manual copies.
+Per the alert at the top of this page, this constraint has been removed in the app's 2024 version 7, but its coverage remains here.
+Standalone apps avoid such Pydroid 3 dependencies.

 Frigcal—a personal calendar program that uses portable iCalendar ICS files for event storage—can be used on Android to view and edit calendars which can also be used on other platforms, including Windows, Mac OS, and Linux PCs.
 Frigcal's animated launcher is not currently supported, but its main script can be run directly.
 This program runs only as a GUI.
 The following augments Frigcal's base user guide.